ikurochkin/ikurochkin/README.md

 ### Hi there, I'm Igor! 👋

-I'm a Tech consultant and CTO at [Enabling.team][website].
+I'm a Technology expert and consultant at [Enabling.team][website].
 Follow me to see interesting Tech projects in your feed!

 ex-Express42, ex-Microsoft, ex-Skype, ex-Qik, ex-Scalaxy